-- Stay married: “What therefore God hath joined together, let not man put asunder,” (Mark 10:9) or
+- Stay married: “What therefore God hath joined together, let not man put asunder,” (Mark 10:9) and

-These situations typically play out in one of two different ways:
+This conundrum typically plays out in one of two different ways:

-- Leave spouse.
-The person gets so frustrated with the lack of progress that “living the principles” becomes more important than preserving the relationship, and they eventually leave their spouse.
+- She leaves her spouse.
+The person gets so frustrated with the lack of progress that “living the principles” becomes more important than preserving the relationship, and she eventually leaves her spouse.
+(Or his.
+I’m going to stick with one pronoun for consistency, but these ideas are applicable for either gender.)
 Don’t be shocked.
-It’s more common than you may think, and socially acceptable.
-Divorce is at the other end of the stick they pick up when personal progress becomes more important than a marriage covenant.
+It’s more common than you may think, and sadly, it’s socially acceptable.
+Divorce is at the other end of the stick she picks up when personal progress becomes more important than a marriage covenant.
 Personal progress feels good!
 A stalled marriage feels horrible!
-They know God wants them to grow, so if they can’t grow with their spouse, they believe the marriage needs to end.
+She knows God wants her to grow, so if she can’t grow with her spouse, she believes the marriage needs to end.
 It’s not a quick process.
 It typically takes a number of years before the fractured relationship becomes permanently broken.
-Of course, there are usually a number of other factors that play into the disintegration of a relationship, but a large part of it can be pointed back to the person feeling “unequally yoked” with a partner who doesn’t want to move forward at the same pace, or at all.
+Of course, there are usually a number of other factors that play into the disintegration of a relationship, but a large part of it can be pointed back to her feeling “unequally yoked” with a partner who doesn’t want to move forward at the same pace, or at all.
 Or…

-- Give up on dreams.
-The person gets so frustrated with their spouse that they eventually give up on their dreams to keep the covenant.
-They accept the fact that the growth and progress they desire cannot be theirs, and they come to terms with it, but secretly resent their spouse for not being willing to run with them toward a better life.
+- She gives up on her dreams.
+She gets so frustrated with her spouse that she eventually gives up on her dreams, in order to keep the covenant.
+She accepts the fact that the growth and progress she desires cannot be hers, and she comes to terms with it, but secretly resents her spouse for not being willing to run with her toward a better life.
 This is probably more common, but in its own way, equally devastating.

 So, the package shows up.
 Maybe it’s showed up for you.
 Is there a better way than the choices described above?